New York Concert Review

 Thomas Mesa, Cuban-American cellist, has established himself as one of the most charismatic, innovative, and engaging performers of his generation.
-He was the winner of the $50,000 First Prize in the 2016 Sphinx Competition; the Thaviu Competition for String Performance (Chicago, 2013); The Astral Artists 2017 National Auditions; and the Alhambra Orchestra Concerto Competition.
-In high demand as a recitalist and soloist, some career highlights include shows with the Los Angeles Philharmonic at the Hollywood Bowl, The Cleveland Orchestra, New Jersey Symphony Orchestra, and Santa Barbara Symphony.
+He was the winner of the $50,000 First Prize in the 2016 Sphinx Competition and the Astral Artists 2017 National Auditions.
+He has appeared as soloist at the Supreme Court of the United States on three occasions and with major orchestras including the Los Angeles Philharmonic at the Hollywood Bowl, The Cleveland Orchestra, and Indianapolis Symphony Orchestra, Santa Barbara Symphony, and New Jersey Symphony Orchestra.

 Recently, Thomas was the featured cover story on Strings Magazine, September/October, 2020